akilby/research-getting-started/README.md

 ssh YOUR_USER_NAME@login.discovery.neu.edu
 ```

 You'll be prompted for a password.
-Enter your NU password, and you should be logged into the cluster.
+Enter your NU password, and you should then be logged into the cluster.

 *Note: If you find it gets annoying to type your password every time you log in to the HPC, [it's possible to set up SSH keys](http://sshmenu.sourceforge.net/articles/key-setup.html) that automate login.
 Don't do this right when you're first getting going, but do come back to this once you're all set up if you are finding it annoying.*